whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 at java.lang.Integer.parseInt(Integer.java:518)
 at TestException.main(TestException.java:3)
 ```

 Hence, the string"this println statement is not executed"is not printed.

 In Java, the errors that occur at runtime are represented by means ofexceptions.
 Java offers a predefined set
 of exceptions that can be thrown during program execution.

 To avoid that a program terminates unexpectedly, Java allows us to handle exceptions by means of a suitable
 construct.

-## 10.11 The hierarchy of exceptions
+## 10.11 The Hierarchy of Exceptions

 Exceptions and errors are represented through Java classes and they are organized in a hierarchy.

 The classThrowableis the superclass of all types of errors and of all exceptions.
 Errors represent events that
 cannot be controlled by the programmer (for example,OutOfMemoryError), while exceptions can be handled
 during the execution of the program.

 ```